 Growth at all costs and short-term thinking are losing favour with business owners, replaced by a focus on innovative and long-term solutions to the world’s greatest challenges.
-That was one of the key takeaways of the second event in BEE Midtown’s four-part series about sustainable business and development, titled “Re-imagining Capital: Defining Value in a Circular Economy”, which drew a capacity audience to the Goldsmiths’ Centre in Farringdon, London on Wednesday, October 30th 2019.
+That was one of the key takeaways of the second event in Midtown BID’s four-part series about sustainable business and development, titled “Re-imagining Capital: Defining Value in a Circular Economy”, which drew a capacity audience to the Goldsmiths’ Centre in Farringdon, London on Wednesday, October 30th 2019.
 READ MORE

 The event was linked to the 12th of the UN’s Sustainable Development Goals (SDGs), related to responsible consumption and production.